RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-dashboard.md

 ## Alert Details

 If operators choose to drill into an alert via the Investigate button in the Alerts panel, an Alert Details page is displayed in the main content area.
-The content of the page changes somewhat depending on whether the alert pertains to a contact or a piece of equipment, but each variant allows operators to view additional detail on the alert, dismiss or acknowledge it, or take some action to remedy it.
+The content of the page changes somewhat depending on whether the alert pertains to a contact or a piece of equipment, but each variant allows operators to view additional detail on the alert, dismiss, acknowledge it, or take some action to remedy it.
 The image below shows an example of the Alert Details page for a contact-related alert; you can find information on the equipment variant along with relevant task flows in the [GRM Design Specifications](/grm-service-ux-design/grm-dashboard#contentBottom) and Wireframes documents.

 ![GRM Dashboard Alert Details](/img/service-specific-ux-design/grm-dashboard-contact-alert-details.png)